-For the 2,783 pedestrians assumed to use the road bridge in the 'Do Minimum' counterfactual, we used 'the physical intrusion of traffic' attribute as a proxy for the negative public realm impact of having to use the road bridge.
+For the 2,783 pedestrians assumed to use the road bridge in the 'Do Minimum' counterfactual, we used 'the physical intrusion of traffic' as a proxy for the negative public realm impact of having to use the road bridge.

-To account for the increase in public realm benefits from the public squares and underpass we have captured the impacts of expected public realm benefits including: provision of seating areas; plants; well-maintained areas where there are no buildings; wider and better conditioned pavements; improved lighting; improved signage; and increased safety due to more people being around after dark, taking into account the status quo i.e. what is already there in the public realm.
-The inputs to the calculator also include a benefit from improved crossings.
+To account for the increase in public realm benefits from the public squares and underpass we have captured the impacts of expected public realm benefits including provision of seating areas; plants; wider and better conditioned pavements; improved lighting; improved signage and increased safety due to more people being around after dark, taking into account the status quo i.e. what is already there in the public realm.
+The inputs also include a benefits from improved crossings.
 This is used as a proxy for the benefit of an underpass relative to the severance generated by having no crossing point.
-However the impact included, which relates to the provision of a zebra crossing in place of no dedicated crossing, is expected to underestimate the ambience benefits of avoiding the severance impact of the railway.
+However the impact included, which relates to the provision of a zebra crossing rather in place of no dedicated crossing, is expected to underestimate the ambience benefits of avoiding the severance impact of the railway.